 In October 2013, Blake consented to the sanctions and to the entry of findings and was fined $10,000 and suspended from association with any FINRA member in all capacities for one year.
 The FINRA investigation found that Blake formed an entity so that he and three colleagues could pool funds to invest in commercial real estate projects and through this entity he participated in private securities transactions without providing to his member firms prior written notice.
 The entity invested approximately $3.2 million in real estate properties being developed by a real estate development enterprise organized as a limited liability company.
 The invested funds were provided by 28 investors and 12 of these investors were customers of Blake’s firms at the time of their respective investments.
 FINRA found that Blake participated in the sale of the entity’s investments by soliciting investors, receiving, processing and forwarding the funds that were invested, providing the investors with documentation evidencing their investments, functioning as the point of contact between the investors and a real estate development enterprise, apprising the investors of the status of the entity’s investments and causing the preparation of schedule k1 forms.
 The real estate development enterprise filed for bankruptcy and none of the investors in the entity’s investments have received a return of their principal or any interest or other payments.

 Blake has been the subject of 10 customer complaints between 2009 and 2017, one of which was denied, according to his CRD report:

-April 2012.
-“Breach of fiduciary duty, breach of the duty of ordinary and resonable care, negligence and gross negligence, and breach of contract.”
+- April 2012.
+“Breach of fiduciary duty, breach of the duty of ordinary and reasonable care, negligence and gross negligence, and breach of contract.”
 The customer sought $430,000 in damages and the case was settled for $75,000.